fabcolonna/Spotbar/README.md

 ## Spotify API

 This app relies on Spotify API.
+Rather than building my own library to interact with them, Spotbar relies on an amazing open source library named [`spotify-web-api-node`](https://github.com/thelinmichael/spotify-web-api-node) offered by [Michael Thelin aka. @thelinmicheael](https://github.com/thelinmichael).

-By logging into the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) you can get the authentication details that this app requires (Client ID & Client SECRET).
-Setup your `.env` file in the root directory using the reference `.env.example` file provided, and you should be good to go.
+Currently, in order to use Spotbar, you have to create your personal *client_id* and *client_secret* by logging into the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
+Once you have them, you can setup your `.env` file in the root directory using the reference `.env.example` file provided.
+After that, you should be good to go.
+Note that this procedure is not the permanent way: I'm thinking about various solutions, that will be implemented only when i feel like Spotbar is ready.

 ## Built With